Zipkin Lab Code Archive

 Can hyena behaviour provide information on abundances of sympatric carnivores?

-Citation - Green D.S.*, Farr M.T.*, Holekamp, K.E., and Zipkin E.F.
+Citation - Green D.S.*, Farr M.T.*, Holekamp K.E., and Zipkin E.F.
 (2019) Can hyena behaviour provide information on population trends of sympatric carnivores?
 Philosophical Transactions of the Royal Society B. DOI: 10.1098/rstb.2018.0052

 *Authors contributed equally.